Guide to IPSEC used in IoT

 Key IoT Device Security Challenges

-• Weak Device Encryption: One of the most prominent security issues in IoT, is the absence of encryption in some devices.
+One of the most prominent security issues in IoT, is the absence of encryption in some devices.
 Without strong encryption algorithms, these devices become easy targets for cybercriminals who can intercept and manipulate the device and the data being transmitted and received.
 This poses a significant risk, both for applications that handle sensitive or confidential information but also for general IoT applications that malfunction or stop functioning if they are hacked, removing the value they were installed to bring.

-• Device Compatibility: In an IoT solution, devices often come from multiple manufacturers.
+In an IoT solution, devices often come from multiple manufacturers.
 They each come with their own set of security protocols.
 This diversity can lead to compatibility issues, making it challenging to establish a generic approach to secure communication between devices.
 The result is a fragmented security set up that, at worst, can be exploited by cybercriminals to gain unauthorised access or compromise data.

-• Lack of Device Updates: Many IoT devices suffer from infrequent or entirely absent security updates.
+Many IoT devices suffer from infrequent or entirely absent security updates.
 Manufacturers may release a product but fail to provide ongoing support in the form of security patches or firmware updates.
 This leaves devices vulnerable to new types of threats that emerge over time, reducing the overall security posture of the IoT network.

 What is IPSec?

-IPSec (Internet Protocol Security) is a protocol suite that encrypts and authenticates data at the IP layer.
-It’s commonly used in Virtual Private Networks (VPNs) to secure internet communication.
-IPSec operates by creating secure tunnels between network endpoints, ensuring that data sent through these tunnels is protected, confidential and unchanged.
 IPSec uses two modes: Tunnel and Transport Mode.
 In tunnel mode, the entire IP packet, including both the header and payload, is encrypted and encapsulated within another IP packet, making it secure from end to end.
 In Transport Mode where only the payload (data) of the IP packet is encrypted while the original IP header remains intact.
 This mode is typically used when end-to-end encryption between IoT devices is not required, such as when communicating with a gateway

 Pelion focuses on essential pillars: scalability, simplicity, security and reliability.
-Our centralised system oversees device connectivity, ensuring that every connection adheres to stringent security protocols.
-Pelion’s IPSec solutions are at the forefront of industry standards by regularly updating security measures and conducting audits, ensuring that our solutions meet and exceed industry benchmarks.
+Our centralized system oversees device connectivity, ensuring that every connection adheres to stringent security protocols.
+Pelion’s IPSec IoT solutions are at the forefront of industry standards by regularly updating security measures and conducting audits, ensuring that our solutions meet and exceed industry benchmarks.

 Pelion’s IPSec Options